SecularSolstice/SecularSolstice.github.io/Contract_Drafting_Em/README.md

 other hand, some of those people are people we'd rather have around.
 Proceed with caution.

-The music provided here is from 2019.
+The music provided here (and included as a live recording in the files section) is from 2019.
 This *was* sung prior to that, but the melody used is lost.
+Raymond has described the older melody as "sort of vaguely almost-but-not-quite to the tune of Pirates of
+Penzance: I Am The Very Model Of A....
 It's kind of remarkable how quickly such things can be lost.

 The intention in this melody is for the Managerial Em to sing an octave below the Contract-Drafting Em.
 This symbolizes the manager's